 Located about 30 minutes north of Branson you will find the Annual Ozark Arts & Crafts Show which typically takes place the first weekend of October.
 Here you can find an abundance of handcrafted items, antiques, tasty food choices, and more.
 War Eagle, one of the largest craft fairs in the region, takes place every October and must be experienced if you are a true craft fair aficionado.
 War Eagle is located south of Branson in Rogers, Arkansas, and is a great idea for a day trip from Branson.

 One of the most popular stops any time of year, but especially during fall, is a visit to Silver Dollar City.
-New in Fall 2019 is the Harvest Festival featuring Craft Days and Pumpkin Nights.
-New artisans will be featured every week during the festival and guests will experience the glowing new event–Pumpkin Nights–with non-frightful fun for the entire family!
+Harvest Festival featuring Craft Days and Pumpkin Nights runs September 24-October 30.
+Artisans will be featured every week during the festival and guests will experience the glowing new event–Pumpkin Nights–with non-frightful fun for the entire family!